DevGorilla/DevGorilla.github.io/projects/largeFannyPack/index.md

 Last night I finished my [Proper Fit Clothing's](https://www.properfitclothing.com/product-page/large-fanny-pack-pattern-download) Large Fanny pack!

 The designer suggests using a serger and a a sewing machine with a foot with adjustable guide for the top stitch.
 I found my serger for $80 used, after using this method of serging the liner to the outer fabric I don't think I'll go back.

+I liked this pattern, the only drawback I found was the 1/4 inch seam tolerance.
+I'd prefer one that is wider.
+I'm new.

 ## Specs